opengovsg/sgID-microsite/terms_of_use.md

 Where GovTech is the defendant or respondent, it shall be given at least 30 days before the commencement of any legal action against it to elect to exercise the right herein to have the dispute submitted to arbitration.
 This right to elect shall not prejudice GovTech’s right to a limitation defence and the period to exercise the right shall not be abridged by reason of any accrual of a limitation defence in favour of GovTech during the said period.

-This version of the Terms of Use is dated 20 August 2018.
+This version of the Terms of Use is dated 11 September 2019.

 # Schedule